civican/legisinfo/44-1/bills/C-19/bill_text.md

 The portion of subsection 19(2) of the French version of the Act before paragraph (a) is replaced by the following:

-**(2)** Sous réserve de l'article 20, si les marchandises déclarées conformément à l'article 12 ont été mentionnées sur un formulaire **déterminé par le ministre**, à un bureau de douane doté des attributions prévues à cet effet, toute personne qui y est autorisée par l'agent ou selon les modalités réglementaires peut :
+**(2)** Sous réserve de l'article 20, si les marchandises déclarées conformément à l'article 12 ont été mentionnées sur un formulaire déterminé par le ministre, à un bureau de douane doté des attributions prévues à cet effet, toute personne qui y est autorisée par l'agent ou selon les modalités réglementaires peut :

 ### Section 309

 Subsection 19.1(2) of the Act is replaced by the following:

-**(2)** The statistical code referred to in subsection (1) shall be furnished in the prescribed form and manner **of filing with** the prescribed information.
+**(2)** The statistical code referred to in subsection (1) shall be furnished in the prescribed form and manner of filing with the prescribed information.

 ### Section 310

   **(1)** Paragraph 32(1)(a) of the English version of the Act is replaced by the following:

-    they have been accounted for by the importer or owner **of the goods** in the prescribed manner and, **if** they are to be accounted for in writing, in the prescribed form **with** the prescribed information; and
+    they have been accounted for by the importer or owner of the goods in the prescribed manner and, if they are to be accounted for in writing, in the prescribed form with the prescribed information; and

   **(2)** Paragraph 32(2)(a) of the Act is replaced by the following:

-    the importer or owner of the goods makes an interim accounting in the prescribed manner and **in the prescribed** form **with** the prescribed information or in the form and **with** the information that is satisfactory to the Minister; or
+    the importer or owner of the goods makes an interim accounting in the prescribed manner and in the prescribed form with the prescribed information or in the form and with the information that is satisfactory to the Minister; or

 ### Section 311

 Subsection 32.1(2) of the Act is replaced by the following:

-**(2)** The statistical code referred to in subsection (1) shall be furnished in the prescribed form and manner **of filing with** the prescribed information.
+**(2)** The statistical code referred to in subsection (1) shall be furnished in the prescribed form and manner of filing with the prescribed information.

 ### Section 312

   **(1)** Paragraph 32.2(1)(a) of the Act is replaced by the following:

-    make a correction to the declaration of origin in the prescribed manner and in the prescribed form **with** the prescribed information; and
+    make a correction to the declaration of origin in the prescribed manner and in the prescribed form with the prescribed information; and

   **(2)** Paragraph 32.2(2)(a) of the French version of the Act is replaced by the following:

-    **de corriger** la déclaration selon les modalités réglementaires et en la forme et **avec** les renseignements **déterminés par le ministre**;
+    de corriger la déclaration selon les modalités réglementaires et en la forme et avec les renseignements déterminés par le ministre;

 ### Section 313

 Paragraph 32.3(b) of the Act is replaced by the following:

-account for the goods in the prescribed manner and in the prescribed form **with** the prescribed information; and
+account for the goods in the prescribed manner and in the prescribed form with the prescribed information; and

 ### Section 314

 The portion of subsection 35.02(2) of the English version of the Act before paragraph (a) is replaced by the following:

-**(2)** The Minister or any officer designated by the President for the purposes of this section may, by notice served personally or by registered **or certified** mail, require any person
+**(2)** The Minister or any officer designated by the President for the purposes of this section may, by notice served personally or by registered or certified mail, require any person

 ### Section 315